Mahboob-Attar/DataSceince-Internship-ExactSpace/Task2/prototype/README.md

     - Auto query: What are the safety precautions and features of cyclone?

     - if u want ask other questions related to the project like what is cyclone? before it enable last code to ask question conyineously in .ipynb file
+    - the Vector db autogeerate when u run the query chroma Db uses in this
 ---

 ## 📊 System Outputs